itspriddle/josh.fail/projects/index.markdown

 # My Projects

-I code.
+> I don't even see the code.
+All I see is blonde, brunette, red-head.

+I'm constantly hacking on something.
+This is a list of projects that may be useful to someone else.
+Checkout my [GitHub](https://github.com/itspriddle) some other tasty nuggets.

 ## TiFighter

-Wage intergalatic war on your Titanium Mobile Projects with TiFighter.
+Wage intergalactic war on your Titanium Mobile Projects with TiFighter.
 [View source on GitHub &rarr;](https://github.com/itspriddle/ti-fighter)